 \section{Conclusion}

-This paper proposed Distribution Matching Policy Optimization (DMPO), a novel RL fine-tuning framework for dLLMs.
-DMPO leverages the unique characteristics of dLLMs through importance sampling and WDCE loss, enabling off-policy training and forward-only computation that naturally exploits dLLM inference capabilities.
-The main limitation of this work is that we focus on a single pretrained dLLM and four elementary reasoning benchmarks, and DMPO's performance on other pretrained dLLMs and tasks in different domains remains unknown.
-Our work opens several promising directions for future research, such as investigating the distribution matching framework for other sequence models and studying the design of more effective weight baseline techniques.
+We propose Distribution Matching Policy Optimization (DMPO), a novel RL fine-tuning framework for dLLMs that leverages their unique characteristics via importance sampling and a WDCE loss, enabling off-policy training and forward-only computation that naturally exploits dLLM inference capabilities.
+The main limitation of this work is that we focus on two pretrained dLLMs and four elementary reasoning benchmarks, and DMPO's performance on other pretrained dLLMs and tasks in different domains remains unknown.
+Our work opens several directions for future research, such as investigating the distribution-matching framework for other generative models and studying the design of more effective weight-baseline techniques.